Skip to main content

 What Is a Reasonably Designed Program?

-The ADA requires that any wellness program collecting must be “reasonably designed to promote health or prevent disease.”
+The ADA requires that any wellness program collecting health information must be “reasonably designed to promote health or prevent disease.”
 This is a critical safeguard.
 A program meets this standard if it has a realistic chance of improving the health of participants.

 For instance, a program that uses health risk assessment data to provide personalized feedback or to design targeted health interventions for specific conditions would likely be considered reasonably designed.
 The following table outlines the characteristics of reasonably designed programs versus those that are not.